PX4/PX4-user_guide/en/dev_log/ulog_file_format.md

 ```

 - `msg_size` is the size of the message in bytes without the header.
-- `msg_type` defines the content, and is a single alphabet character.
+- `msg_type` defines the content, and is a single character.

-In practice, we include the `msg_size` and `msg_type` in each message definitions as the first 2 members of different message definitions.

 :::note
-Message sections below are prefixed with the character that corresponds to it's `msg_type`!
+Message sections below are prefixed with the character that corresponds to it's `msg_type`.
 :::

 ### Definitions Section

-The definitions section contains basic information such as software version, uORB Topic format, initial parameter values, and so on.
+The definitions section contains basic information such as software version, message format, initial parameter values, and so on.

 The message types in this section are:
 1. [Flag Bits](#b-flag-bits-message)